davidbolin/ngme/README.md

 - add mean or median as an option to the predict.ngme function
 - check calculation of coverages and width in predict.ngme
 - plot for excursions
+- put a note that if nu reaches the limit use normal
+- newdata in predict